priyaphalswal9-ui/Explainable-Student-Dropout-Prediction/README.md

-# Ghost-Student-Dropout-Prediction
+# Explainable Student Dropout Prediction using XGBoost & SHAP
-Early Behavioral Dropout Risk Forecasting in Online Learning using XGBoost, SHAP Explainability and Streamlit Deployment.
+### Early Behavioral Risk Detection in Online Learning using Machine Learning and Explainable AI